mrjohannchang/blog/source/_posts/cross-compiling-python-3-4-3-for-mipsel.md

-title: Cross Compiling Python 3.4.3 for MIPSel OpenWrt via uClibc with SSL and SQLite support
+title: Cross Compiling Python 2.7.10 and 3.4.3 for MIPSel OpenWrt via uClibc with SSL and SQLite support
 date: 2015-11-05 18:33:52
 tags:
 - devops